Preparing for UCAT Effectively

 - How the UCAT computer Platform works and how to use it strategically to maximise your UCAT score

 - Important details relating to each UCAT subtest, including structure, timing, format and types of question

 - Effective UCAT strategies and skills for answering each type of question in each subtest

-MedEntry makes this easy by providing a comprehensive two-day workshop and detailed curriculum with video instruction, enabling you to have a detailed understanding of UCAT.
+MedEntry makes this easy by providing a comprehensive three-day UCAT workshop and detailed curriculum with video instruction, enabling you to have a detailed understanding of UCAT.

 C – Create